ivns1/AML_Project_Group_42/README.md

 # ConvNeXt Multi-Task Model

-This branch contains an implementation of a ConvNeXt-Tiny multi-task learning model for fine-grained bird species classification with attribute supervision.
+This branch contains an implementation of a ConvNeXt-Tiny multi-task learning model for bird species classification with attribute supervision.

 This branch is intended to be compared against a custom CNN baseline implemented in a separate branch.